Can I image a RAID array that contains a damaged drive?

 How do I set up an automated launch of AXIOM after imaging?

 You cannot launch a third-party software from TaskForce itself.
 However, there are automation tools that allow TaskForce to be integrated into a workflow with Magnet AXIOM.
 For instance, Magnet AUTOMATE.
 Atola team closely cooperates with Magnet's developers to support and enhance this integration.
 See how it works.

 Another option is a folder monitor/watchdog.
 Use an app that tracks when a new image file appears in a specific folder.
 After that, such an app can launch

 Magnet AXIOM against the newly created image.
 There are many watchdog tools on the web.
 Here's an example.

 How do I image to an E01 or a RAW file?

 When selecting targets in the slide-out panel, click the Select file tile.
-It only works if TaskForce is connected to a network and there is at least one freely accessible network folder available.
+It only works if TaskForce is connected to a network and with an accessible network folder.

-The panel contains How to connect link that explains steps to setup Windows network share.
+The panel contains How to connect link that outlines the steps to setup Windows network share.
 One may also set up a network folder in Linux: we tested this with modern versions of Ubuntu and CentOS.